 Cosmetic bonding provides a natural, beautiful smile.
 Although it is not as strong or durable as porcelain veneers and some other treatments, bonding is quick and less costly.

 Cosmetic Dental Bonding

 Dental bonding is sometimes considered a cosmetic dentistry treatment as it can be used to improve the appearance of your teeth.
 It is a fairly common procedure used to correct numerous dental issues that may be moderate to mild.
 Dental bonding is not generally used when more extensive correction or repair is needed and your dentist will be able to determine the limitations of dental bonding as it applies to your smile.

 An additional advantage to dental bonding is that it can be used to restore cavities or fillings.
-Patients who have unattractive silver or amalgam fillings can have them replaced with tooth-colored fillings that are made to match the natural color of their teeth.
 Dental bonding also gives the added benefit of not expanding and contracting when coming in contact with hot or cold foods or drinks.